UW-Madison-DSI/meta-analysis/README.md

 # Meta-analysis

 This repo describes the meta-analysis frameworks I built at the DSI, that served as our core method for evaluating treatment applications in crop management for Damon's lab, benchmarked against a no-treatment control (NTC, i.e., non-treated control).
-These methods supported analyses later published in peer-reviewed outlets.
+These methods supported analyses published in phytofrontiers in summer 2025.

 - [Corn](https://doi.org/10.1094/PHYTOFR-07-25-0068-R)
 - [Soybean](https://doi.org/10.1094/PHYTOFR-07-25-0068-R)